ThomastheTank00/De-Encryptors/README.txt

 Daniel Cornett

 website.html
-Is the main webpage that allows the user to input text as well as a key to encrypt and decrypt.
-The user can also chose how encrypt and ecrypt their text by chosing between 6 diffenrt ciphers that can picked using radio buttons Once a user has inputed their text, key if necessary, and choosen the cipher they can choose to encrypt or decrypt by clicking on the corresponding buttons.
-Once one of those buttons are clicked and the process is complete, the output is displayed in a corresponding box.
+The main webpage allows the user to input text as well as a key to encrypt and decrypt.
+The user can also chose how encrypt and encrypt their text by choosing between 6 different ciphers that can picked using radio buttons.
+Once a user has inputted their text, key if necessary, and chosen the cipher they can choose to encrypt or decrypt by clicking on the corresponding buttons.
+Once one of those buttons are clicked a progress bar starts that once complete the output is displayed in a corresponding box.
+There is also a help section that can be access through the help button that describes what each cipher does and what each can take in as input to be encrypted or decrypted in case the user is unsure which cipher to use.

+style.css
+Body
+Aligns text to the center
+Background-color is changed to alice blue
+Div
+Adds 1px solid black border
+Changes font-size to large
+Label
-style.css (added after demonstarion) aligns text to the center bolds the labes of the web page increases font-size of labes bolds buttons of the webpage
+Bolds the labels of the web page
+Increases font-size of labels
+Button
+Bolds buttons of the webpage
+#Label
+Selects elements with id of "Label"
+Bolds font and increases font size
+#myProgress
+Selects elements with id of "myProgress"
+Sets width and changes background color
+#myBar
+Selects elements with id of "myBar"
+Sets width, height, as well as background color
+#encrypted1
+Selects elements with id of "encrypted1"
+Sets display: none in order to hide the results Creates a solid black border of 1px
+#decrypted1
+Selects elements with id of "decrypted1"
+Sets display: none in order to hide the results Creates a solid black border of 1px

 script.js
 contains the following functions and runs one of the them depending upon the radio button choosena dn whether the Encrypt or Decrypt button is clicked on